 *Applications may be reviewed on a rolling-basis.
 Click here for information about the selection process.

-Anticipated Appointment Start Date: Summer 2022.
+Anticipated Appointment Start Date: Fall 2022.
 All start dates are flexible and vary depending on numerous factors.
 Click here for detailed information about start dates.

 Level of Participation: The appointment is full-time.

 Participant Stipend: The participant will receive a monthly stipend commensurate with educational level and experience.
+The current yearly stipends for this opportunity are $46,000 (BS), $56,000 (MS), and $72,000 (Ph.D.).
 Click here for detailed information about full-time stipends.

 EPA Security Clearance: Completion of a successful background investigation by the Office of Personnel Management (OPM) is required for an applicant to be on-boarded at EPA.

 ORISE Information: This program, administered by ORAU through its contract with the U.S. Department of Energy (DOE) to manage the Oak Ridge Institute for Science and Education (ORISE), was established through an interagency agreement between DOE and EPA.
 Participants do not become employees of EPA, DOE or the program administrator, and there are no employment-related benefits.
 Proof of health insurance is required for participation in this program.
 Health insurance can be obtained through ORISE.

 ORISE offers all ORISE EPA graduate students and Postdocs a free 5 year membership to the National Postdoctoral Association (NPA).